A Skilled Zoloft® Lawsuit Attorney Can Help You Hold the Manufacturer Responsible

 Suicidal thoughts are more common in children and adolescents taking Zoloft®.
 The FDA mandated the addition of a black box warning informing physicians and patients of this increased risk.
 Sexual dysfunction usually does not subside.

-Zoloft® is also associated with some serious risks, especially for women who are pregnant.
-Studies have shown that taking Zoloft® during pregnancy, particularly in the second and third trimesters, can lead to serious birth defects, including:
+Zoloft® is also associated with some catastrophic risks, especially for women who are pregnant.
+Studies have shown that taking Zoloft® during pregnancy, particularly in the second and third trimesters, can lead to catastrophic birth defects, including:

 - Autism spectrum disorder (ASD), especially among boys